- Explore all your options for getting cash before tapping your 401(k) savings.

 No one opens and contributes to a workplace savings account like a 401(k) or a 403(b) expecting to need their hard-earned savings before retirement.
 But if you find you need money, and no other sources are available, your 401(k) could be an option.
 The key is to keep your eye on the long-term even as you deal with short-term needs, so you can retire when and how you want.

 Loans and withdrawals from workplace savings plans (such as 401(k)s or 403(b)s) are different ways to take money out of your plan.

 - A loan lets you borrow money from your retirement savings and pay it back to yourself over time, with interest—the loan payments and interest go back into your account.

 - A withdrawal permanently removes money from your retirement savings for your immediate use, but you'll have to pay extra taxes and possible penalties.

 Let's look at the pros and cons of different types of 401(k) loans and withdrawals—as well as alternative paths.

 401(k) withdrawals vs. loans: Look at the pros and cons

 Depending on your situation, you might qualify for a traditional withdrawal, such as a hardship withdrawal.
-The IRS defines a hardship as having an immediate and heavy financial need like a foreclosure, tuition payments, or medical expenses.
+IRS considers immediate and heavy financial need for medical expenses, foreclosure, tuition payments, funeral expenses, costs (excluding mortgage payments) related to purchase and repair of primary residence.
 Also, some plans allow a non-hardship withdrawal, but all plans are different, so check with your employer for details.

 Pros: You're not required to pay back withdrawals and 401(k) assets.